NVIDIA/nim-deploy/cloud-service-providers/azure/workshops/cursor-dynamo/README.md

     tier1 -->|"escalate when complexity, context, or quality bar rises"| tier2 tier2 -->|"escalate for hardest reasoning, long context, or policy-approved external use"| tier3
 ```

-**How to read this funnel.** Most agent turns should resolve at **Tier 1**: fast feedback loops, data stays close to the user or inside your boundary, and unit economics stay favorable.
-A smaller fraction escalates to **Tier 2** when tasks need stronger reasoning, richer context, or centralized policy and observability at enterprise scale.
-Only the **narrow apex** at **Tier 3** should absorb frontier spend—typically for novel problems, long-horizon planning, or capabilities not yet replicated on your own stack.

-This workshop’s Dynamo-oriented material supports the **middle and lower parts** of that path: repeatable deployment patterns for high-throughput, GPU-backed inference on Azure so escalation is a **design choice**, not an accident.